Vent-Tardar/com.genusIIc.vt.level4/README.md

 * Build the program using gradle dist;
 * Call the program using java -jar <filename .jar> <parameters>, where the parameters are the filenames*;
-* To test the program, run the program: gradle test.
+* To test the program, run the program: *gradle test*.

 **If the file is located elsewhere, specify the full path to it.
 For example: C:\\Users\\User\\Documents\\test\\test1.txt*